tb0hdan/voiceplay/README.md

 activated by a wake word - **Vicki** (processing is done offline using [Kitt.ai snowboy](https://snowboy.kitt.ai/) and only after that records audio later transcribed by Google Voice Recognition (code can be modified to use any of engines supported by [SpeechRecognition](https://github.com/Uberi/speech_recognition) library).
-It requires the Python interpreter, version 2.7, 3.5 (so far) and is not platform specific.
-It should work on your Linux or on Mac OS X (Python 2.7 only).
+It requires the Python interpreter, version 2.7.x and is not platform specific.
+It should work on your Linux or on Mac OS X (Python 2.7.x only).
 It is released to the public domain, which means you can modify it, redistribute it or use it however you like.